kansiris/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 299. ### How to add Bootstrap to a react application?
-     Bootstrap can be added to your React app in a three possible ways
+     Bootstrap can be added to your React app in a three possible ways,

      1. Using the Bootstrap CDN:
         This is the easiest way to add bootstrap.
 Add both bootstrap CSS and JS resources in a head tag.
      2. Bootstrap as Dependency:
         If you are using a build tool or a module bundler such as Webpack, then this is the preferred option for adding Bootstrap to your React application
         ```javascript
         npm install bootstrap
-        ``
+        ```
      3. React Bootstrap Package:
         In this case, you can add Bootstrap to our React app is by using a package that has rebuilt Bootstrap components to work particularly as React components.
 Below packages are popular in this category,
         1. react-bootstrap